Luzkan/smells/content/smells/flag-argument.md

 Martin Fowler defines Flag Arguments as "kind of function argument that tells the function to carry out a different operation depending on its value." [[1](#sources)] There are two reasons why this is smelly.
 First of all - it can be a candidate for [Boolean Blindness](./boolean-blindness.md) Code Smell.
 Fowler gives a great example with _Concert_ class and `book(customer: Customer, is_premium: bool)` method.
 While reading the code, without knowing much more context, one is going to be stopped by invocation of this method: `book(marcel, false)` - excuse me, but exactly what "`false`"?
 The situation is clear if instead of using a flag argument, method is divided into two separate parts and then, calling a method that provides more meaning through name like `regularBook(marcel)` is much better in terms of comprehensibility.

-The second problem is that it might be a cocoon phase, before it develops into beautiful, full-fledged [Conditional Complexity](./conditional-complexity.md).
-First what you see is `is_premium: bool`.
-Second time you come by and it is already transformed to `ticket_type: str`, switching through different options based on the value, additionally with the [Primitive Obsession](./primitive-obsession.md) Code Smell on top.
+The second problem is that it might be a cocoon phase, before it develops into a beautiful full-fledged [Conditional Complexity](./conditional-complexity.md).
+First, what you see is `is_premium: bool`.
+The second time you come by and it is already transformed to `ticket_type: str`, switching through different options based on the value, additionally with the smell of the [Primitive Obsession](./primitive-obsession.md) on top.

 ### Causation